Strategic lawsuit against public participation: History

-The acronym was coined in the 1980s by University of Denver professors Penelope Canan and George W. Pring.
+The acronym was coined in the 1980s by the University of Denver professors Penelope Canan and George W. Pring.
 The term was originally defined as "a lawsuit involving communications made to influence a governmental action or outcome, which resulted in a civil complaint or counterclaim filed against nongovernment individuals or organizations on a substantive issue of some public interest or social significance."
 The concept's originators later dropped the notion that government contact had to be about a public issue to be protected by the right to petition the government, as provided in the First Amendment to the United States Constitution.
-It has since been defined less broadly by some U.S. states, and more broadly in one state (California) where it includes suits about speech on any public issue.
+It has since been defined less broadly by some US states, and more broadly in one state (California) where it includes suits about speech on any public issue.

-The original conceptualization proffered by Canan and Pring emphasized the right to petition as protected in the United States under the US Constitution's specific protection in the First Amendment's fifth clause.
-It is still definitional: SLAPPs are civil lawsuits filed against those who have communicated to government officialdom (in its entire constitutional apparatus).
-The right to petition, granted by Edgar the Peaceful, King of England in the 10th century, antedates Magna Carta in terms of its significance in the development of democratic institutions.
+The original conceptualization proffered by Canan and Pring emphasized the right to petition as protected in the US under its Constitution's specific protection in the First Amendment's fifth clause.
+It is still definitional: SLAPPs are civil lawsuits filed against those who have communicated to government officialdom (in some part of its entire constitutional apparatus).
+The right to petition, granted by the English King Edgar the Peaceful in the 10th century antedates Magna Carta in terms of its significance in the development of democratic institutions.
 As currently conceived, the right claims that democracy cannot properly function in the presence of barriers between the governed and the governing.

 New York Supreme Court Judge J. Nicholas Colabella said in reference to SLAPPs: "Short of a gun to the head, a greater threat to First Amendment expression can scarcely be imagined."
-In the United States a number of jurisdictions have made such suits illegal, however the conditions that a defendant must satisfy for a dismissal of the suit vary from state to state.
+In the US a number of jurisdictions have made such suits illegal, but the conditions that a defendant must satisfy for a dismissal of the suit vary from state to state.
 In some states, such as California, defendants may be entitled to counter-sue SLAPP plaintiffs under some circumstances.
 This is commonly referred to as SLAPPback.